Last revised: August 10, 2018

 The College and Association of Registered Nurses of Alberta (CARNA) is committed to maintaining the accuracy, confidentiality and security of the personal information collected from members, applicants, public council representatives and employees.

 CARNA is committed to protecting all of the personal information that is shared with us.
-The Personal Information Protection Act (PIPA) is provincial legislation intended to protect the privacy of Albertans.
+The Personal Information Protection Act (PIPA) is provincial legislation intended to protect the individuals submitting personal information to CARNA.
 The policies and practices of CARNA have been reviewed to ensure they meet the requirements of this legislation.
 CARNA has designated one person with the role and responsibilities of a privacy officer.
-This officer is responsible for CARNA's compliance with privacy legislation.
+This officer is responsible for CARNA’s compliance with privacy legislation.

-The primary collection of member information is through registration and renewal.
-This information is used for determining eligibility for registration as well as to provide membership benefits through CARNA (e.g. sending Alberta RN magazine or other information).
+The primary collection of applicant information is through registration and renewal.
+This information is used for determining eligibility for registration, as well as to perform other regulatory functions and provide membership benefits through CARNA (e.g., sending Alberta RN magazine or other information).

 Contact and personal information is not shared with unaffiliated third parties except those we are satisfied are legitimately requesting the information (such as when permitted or required by law).

 Members and applicants have the option of consenting to release their contact information to third parties that participate in research relevant to nurses, provide information on education and career opportunities, member benefits, specialty practice groups and advisories applicable to the nursing profession.
-Release of information is subject to approval by CARNA once conditions have been met as outlined in our Access to Information policy.
+Release of information is subject to approval by CARNA once conditions have been met as outlined in our Access to Information policy (Appendix A of the complete Personal Information Protection Act Policy).

 Other uses of personal information will be identified either prior to or at the time the information is collected.
 CARNA will communicate verbally, electronically or in writing the primary purpose of collecting personal information outside of those listed above.
-Information collected for aggregate use by departments of CARNA is defined in our Department-Specific Policies for Maintaining Confidentiality document.
+Information collected for aggregate use by departments of CARNA is defined in Appendix B of the complete Personal Information Protection Act Policy.

-CARNA limits the collection of personal information to those elements required to determine eligibility for registration, maintain membership and provide statistical data or research support relevant to health and the nursing community.
-Prospective employees and employee information is collected for the purposes of determining, offering and maintaining employment with CARNA.
+CARNA limits the collection of personal information to those elements we require to meet our obligations.
+Prospective employee and employee information is collected for the purposes of determining, offering and maintaining employment with CARNA.

-The Health Professions Act (HPA) and the Registered Nurses Profession Regulation outline the requirements for determining eligibility for registration, which include collecting information regarding the member or applicant's fitness to practice, criminal record, employer references and verification of their registration in other jurisdictions.
+The Health Professions Act (HPA) and the Registered Nurses Profession Regulation outline the requirements for determining eligibility for registration, which include but are not limited to collecting any information deemed necessary regarding the member or applicant’s fitness to practice, criminal record, employer references and verification of their registration in other jurisdictions.
 This information is collected by CARNA during the application for initial registration and annual application for renewal of registration.

-CARNA shall not use or disclose personal information for purposes other than those identified unless consent has been received or it is required or permitted by law or legislation.
+CARNA shall not use or disclose personal information for purposes other than those identified in this policy unless express consent has been received or the disclosure is otherwise permitted or required by law or legislation.

 All personal information is safeguarded with appropriate security measures and used only for the purposes stated in this policy and only that information which is necessary is released.

-The Health Professions Act (HPA) includes a number of requirements for regulatory colleges to share information, which are intended to provide additional transparency and openness from health professions to the public.
+The HPA includes a number of requirements for regulatory colleges to share and disclose information, which are intended to provide additional transparency and openness from health professions to the public.

 Under HPA, when a member of the public asks for information about a regulated member and specifies the member by name, CARNA must provide the following information: